Skip to main content

 Mandala painted on canvas saying Life is Love as a mantra

-A mandala painted on canvas with the mantra “Life is love””
+A mini mandala painted on canvas with the mantra “Life is love””

 Mandala created in marker that says Hebrews 8: 10-11